openhab/openhab-js/README.md

 - Install the latest development version: Run `npm i git+https://github.com/openhab/openhab-js.git`.

 NPM will create a `node_modules` directory containing the latest version of this library.
-This will be used instead of the binding provided version.
+This will be used instead of the binding-provided version.

 ## Compatibility